SpectralOps/spectral-example-pre-commit/README.md

 ## Usage

-We're going to be using the Spectral pre-commit hook that pulls a docker image and runs Spectral from a Spectral docker image.
+We're going to be using the Spectral pre-commit hook that runs the Spectral executable locally (assuming you followed [the instructions](https://github.com/SpectralOps/spectral-pre-commit)).

-First, create some file, e.g. `touch foobar`, and then:
+Try this:

 ```
+$ echo "AKIA4HKD3VF23AEA7KWV" > secret.txt
 $ git add .
 $ pre-commit run
 ```